grafana/grafana/docs/sources/installation/configuration.md

 # Configuration

-Grafana has a number of configuration options that you can specified in a `.ini` configuration file or specified using environment variables.
+Grafana has a number of configuration options that you can specify in a `.ini` configuration file or specified using environment variables.

 > **Note.** You must restart Grafana for any configuration changes to take effect.